c---/ArduinoUSBLinker/README.md

    The ArduinoUSBLinker code adds approximately 1800 bytes to the firmware size and depending on which MultiWii options are configured there may not be enough room for everything.

+   Baud rate for the serial interface is the same as MultiWii (usually 115200).

    To enter the ArduinoUSBLinker mode a MultiWii command 211 must be sent using the MultiWii serial protocol.
 This is a binary string of the following